2014 Hyundai Sonata Receives Minor Facelift & New Features

 We are not just talking about a few minor changes here and there, as Hyundai engineers and designers looked at improving every single aspect of the car.

-All told, 50 sub-systems in the 2014 Sonata ended up being replaced or redesigned.
+All told, 50 sub-systems in the Sonata 4-door sedan ended up being replaced or redesigned.

 The new features found on the 2014 model means that consumers now get even more value for their money than ever before.